 Reference Standards to be Used

 - Set of Standard weights –It should cover the full range or capacity of the weighing scale.
 The standard weights for scale calibration should be appropriate to provide the best results.
 How to determine the appropriate reference standard weights?
 Check out my other post HERE.

-Other Materials includes gloves or tongs for handling weights, cloth for cleaning
+Other Materials include gloves or tongs for handling weights, cloth for cleaning